CameronWills/FatAntelope/README.md

 The XML diff / comparison algorithm is a C# port of the 'XDiff' algorithm described here: http://pages.cs.wisc.edu/~yuanwang/xdiff.html

+## Try It
+A demonstration is setup here: [fatantelopetester.apphb.com](https://fatantelopetester.apphb.com/)

 ## Download

 Download the command-line tool in [releases](https://github.com/CameronWills/FatAntelope/releases)